 Participating Institutions, membership and interested candidates will be provided by mid-January with information packets, application and scholarship availability.

-All applications shall be submitted to the committee (Foundation Trustees) by June 16, 2017 (for fall 2017 semester) or November 16, 2017 (for spring 2018 semester).
+All applications shall be submitted to the committee (Foundation Trustees) by June 18 (for fall 2018 semester) or December 7 new extension date (for spring 2019 semester).
 The process of selection will be administered by the Foundation Trustees in compliance with previously set policies.
 If a member of the Foundation is related to or noted on application as a provider, employer, instructor, reference, or for any reason may feel that they may not be able to render an unbiased decision, they will remove themselves from the selection process for that individual(s) or as long as necessary.
 Participating institutions and the membership shall be notified of available scholarship grants to be awarded in August.

 Scholarship grants shall be credited against the recipient's tuition in accordance of the institution's Bursar's Office requirements but no later than the end of the calendar year.